Pre-Apprenticeship Job Readiness Project - Introduction To IT

 - Orientation Day & Pre-Learning Assessment (in-person – 2 days / 5 hours per day)

-- Introduction to Information Technology (IT) Training (virtually - 10 weeks / 3 days per week – 3-5 hours per day; with optional in-person sessions)
+- Introduction to Information Technology (IT) Training (Monday - Friday, 3-5 hours per day for 10 weeks)

-- Land-Based Experiential Learning (In-person – Gerald Roy Jolly Ranch – 93 Smart Road, Kakabeka Falls, ON – 2 days per month TBD)
+- Land-Based Experiential Learning (In-person – Gerald Roy Jolly Ranch – 93 Smart Road, Kakabeka Falls, ON – 2 days per month)

-- Paid Work Placements (minimum 8 weeks / maximum 12 weeks - $3,000 per learner under the funding agreement; placements can occur during training, after training is completed or both)
+- Paid Work Placements (minimum 8 weeks / maximum 12 weeks - placements can occur during training, after training is completed or both)

 Duration: